abhinand5/tamil-llama/README.md

 Scores are calculated using the HuggingFace [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).

-> **Note:** The benchmarks test the model's capabilities in English reasoning, although the Tamil LLaMA models were not trained on quality reasoning tasks in English it shows decent performance across most benchmarks.
+> **Note:** The benchmarks test the model's capabilities in English reasoning; although the Tamil LLaMA models were not trained on quality reasoning tasks in English, they show decent performance across most benchmarks.

 | Model                    | Average | ARC   | HellaSwag | MMLU  | TruthfulQA | Winogrande | GSM8K |
 |--------------------------|---------|-------|-----------|-------|------------|------------|-------|